-107.3.1 Approval of construction documents.
-When the building official issues a permit, the construction documents shall be approved, in writing or by stamp, as "Reviewed for Code Compliance."
+- Approval of construction documents.
+When the building official issues a permit, the construction documents shall be noted, in writing or by stamp, as "Reviewed for Code Compliance."
 One set of construction documents so reviewed shall be retained by the building official.
-The other set shall be returned to the applicant, shall be kept at the site of work and shall be open to inspection by the building official or a duly authorized representative.

-107.3.2 Previous approvals.
-This code shall not require changes in the construction documents, construction or designated occupancy of a structure for which a lawful permit has been heretofore issued or otherwise law- fully authorized, and the construction of which has been pursued in good faith within 180 days after the effective date of this code and has not been abandoned.

-107.3.3 Phased approval.
+The other set shall be returned to the applicant, shall be kept at the site of work and shall be open to inspection by the building official or a duly authorized representative. - 107.3.2 Previous approvals.
+This code shall not require changes in the construction documents, construction or designated occupancy of a structure for which a lawful permit has been heretofore issued or otherwise lawfully authorized, and the construction of which has been pursued in good faith within 6 months after the effective date of this code and has not been abandoned. - 107.3.3 Phased approval.
 The building official is authorized to issue a permit for the construction of foundations or any other part of a building or structure before the construction documents for the whole building or structure have been submitted, provided that adequate information and detailed statements have been filed complying with pertinent requirements of this code.
 The holder of such permit for the foundation or other parts of a building or structure shall proceed at the holder's own risk with the building operation and without assurance that a permit for the entire structure will be granted.

-107.3.4 Design professional in responsible charge.
-Where it is required that documents be prepared by a registered design professional, the building official shall be authorized to require the owner or the owner's authorized agent to engage and designate on the building permit application a registered design professional who shall act as the registered design professional in responsible charge.
+This provision only applies to the Florida Building Code; all other agency approvals necessary for construction must be secured prior to this provision being applied. - 107.3.4 Design professional in responsible charge.
+When it is required that documents be prepared by a registered design professional, the building official shall be authorized to require the owner or the owner's authorized agent to engage and designate on the building permit application a registered design professional who shall act as the registered design professional in responsible charge.
 If the circumstances require, the owner or the owner's authorized agent shall designate a successor registered design professional in responsible charge who shall perform the duties required of the original registered design professional in responsible charge.
-The building official shall be notified in writing by the owner or owner's authorized agent if the registered design professional in responsible charge.
-The building official shall be notified in writing by the owner or owner's authorized agent if the registered design professional in responsible charge.
-The building official shall be notified in writing by the owner or owner's authorized agent if the registered design professional in responsible charge.
-The building official shall be notified in writing by the owner or owner's authorized agent if the registered design professional in responsible charge licensed under Chapter 471 Florida Statutes shall comply with Section 471.025(4) Florida Statute and the procedure set forth in 61G15-27.001 Florida Statute and the procedure set forth in 61G1-18.002 Florida Administrative Code.
+The building official shall be notified in writing by the owner or the owner's authorized agent if the registered design professional in responsible charge is changed or is unable to continue to perform the duties.
+Successor registered design professional in responsible charge licensed under Chapter 471, Florida Statutes, shall comply with Section 471.025(4) Florida Statutes, and the procedure set forth in 61G15-27.001, Florida Administrative Code; or licensed under Chapter 481, Florida Statutes, shall comply with Section 481.221(6), Florida Statutes, and the procedure set forth in 61G1-18.002, Florida Administrative Code.

-The registered design professional in responsible charge shall be responsible for reviewing and coordinating submittal documents prepared by others, including phased and deferred submittal items, for compatibility with the design of the building.
+The registered design professional in charge shall be responsible for reviewing and coordinating submittal documents prepared by others, including phased and deferred submittal items, for compatibility with the design of the building.
+Those products which are regulated by 61G20, Florida Administrative Cod shall be reviewed and approved in writing by the designer of record prior to submittal for jurisdictional approval.

 107.3.4.1 Deferred submittals.
-For the purposes of this section, deferred submittals are defined as those portions of the design that are not submitted at the time of the application and that are to be submitted to the building official.
+For the purposes of this section, deferred submittals are defined as those portions of the design that are not submitted at the time of the application and that are to be submitted to the building official within a specified period.